MIATA BUILD |

 I did take the car out on the road for a bit of a test drive with the new intake setup.
 The Hydra was able to autotune itself into a happier place - I suspect I never set up the part-throttle tuning after the fuel pressure change, and so it's running really rich at anything but wide open.
 Before the changes to the fuel system, the fuel pressure was tied to manifold pressure so I'd see a drop in pressure under vacuum.
 Anyhow, a half hour drive later and the car's much happier.
 And pretty fun, once you get used to the heavier throttle pedal.
 The dual spring suspension is working pretty well - it's quite comfortable on the highway and on smaller bumps as the softer spring takes the hit, but you can tell there's some real stiffness behind it.
 I think, on track, it's going to have an initial bit of lean and then the car will take a very solid set.
 Would it be a good Targa setup?
 I don't know.
 I need some more seat time.

+I did think of one potential problem, however.
+The Laguna Seca weekend that's coming up in a month or so has a very high 102 dB sound limit - almost unheard of at Laguna.
+Janel's also going to be driving on Friday with another group to get some private instruction from our friend Rick Weldon.
+Well, that group probably has a 92 dB limit, and with the current intake setup I suspect the car isn't going to meet that limit. entry 731 - tags: suspension, intake, damper, engine, sound, laguna | | | March 18, 2010 - More thoughts on the dual spring suspension - this is interesting.
 Just for fun, I pitched the car into a couple of the right angle bends on the way in to work.
 I figured I'd dance with the tail a bit.
 Now, I haven't been behind the wheel of this car for a while but I've been driving a number of other Miatas.
 And the car seemed to grip much harder than it should.
 We have another car at Flyin' Miata right now running a completely different dual-spring setup, and it's showing similar characteristics.
 Mechanical grip seems to be way up there.

+It's going to take more investigation, but I am quietly optimistic.
+We'll see what happens on the track in a few weeks.
+Will I go back to the stiff single springs, or keep this dual setup? entry 732 - tags: suspension | | | March 26, 2010 - I drove the car home from the shop tonight and took the interstate to see how the car felt at higher speeds.
 The answer: sketchy.
 This may have had something to do with some fairly extreme winds, of course.
 I pulled off at the first exit and tweaked the shocks a bit, and that might have solved it although I wasn't able to test at over 40 mph after that.
 I want to do more testing - the car feels a bit darty.
 I'm not there on the shocks yet, I know that.
 I'll take the car up the Targa Simulation Road tomorrow if the weather is good and see how it behaves.

 Ah, the weather.
 I drove home in spitting, then light rain.
 Then the rain drops got a little viscous and started building up on the wipers.
 Just the sort of weather I'd feared during the race.
 The good news is that the defogger system works and the car felt pretty sure-footed.

+Speaking of the race, the airing of the 2009 TV show is on Speed tomorrow at 6 pm Eastern.
+It'll be shown again once or twice.
+Plan your day accordingly! entry 733 - tags: TV, shocks, springs | | | | March 28, 2010 - One of the first things we wrote on our "things to do differently" list after the Targa was "get a better video camera".
 The little Canon DV camcorder we used actually took some very good video, but after a couple of years of track use it was starting to malfunction.
 The biggest problem was that it would decide to start zooming in, and combined with the wide angle adapter this meant we lost focus.
 I wish I could watch the entire Leading Tickles stage, but alas all I have is the audio.

 I'd been thinking about a pro-level unit like a ChaseCam, but they're expensive.
 When we do go back to the Targa, I might bring one along.
 But for the time being (and for the big event at Laguna Seca in a couple of weeks), I decided to try one of the cheaper options.
 Meet our new Flip Ultra HD.
 Because it's 100% solid state, I'm hoping it won't fall apart like the Canon did.
 It takes some decent footage as well, and is very affordable.

+The biggest problem is that it's got a fairly narrow field of view.
+But with an inexpensive wide angle lens and a bit of superglue, that can be changed.
+The lens screws into a threaded ring, so I can go back to the normal Flip lens easily. entry 734 - tags: video | | | | March 28, 2010 - Here's a before-after peek at the wide angle lens, taken up on the Targa Simulation Road.
 I think I need to move the camera up a bit in the car, but the wider field of view helps a lot with the sensation of speed.
 My other concern with the camera had been the lack of image stabilization, but that's not a problem.
 In fact, the video was rock steady even on this very bumpy road.
 So that's a big winner then.
 I'll post the video soon - that's another advantage to the Flip.
 Very easy to post video to various hosting sites.

 I was up on the Simulation Road to see how the new dual-spring suspension worked.
 Pretty well, I have to say.
 After a couple of stops to set the shocks (it never ceases to amaze me at how one click makes the difference between "hmm, it's okay but not great" and "wow!") the car seemed pretty happy.
 This is a tough stretch of pavement and the car was certainly pitching, but it was stable and well-connected to the road.
 I doubt it would have worked as well if I'd been running the main spring rates alone - 650 and 425 lbs, I think.
 That's a lot of spring!
-I'll take it out on the highway later today to see how stable it feels at speed without the massive headwind and with the shocks set up.
+I'll take it out on the highway later today to see how stable it feels at speed without the massive headwind and with the shocks set up. entry 735 - tags: video, suspension, testing | | | | March 28, 2010 - Time for some more dyno testing!
+One nice thing about the individual throttle body setups is that I can change out the air horns and alter the intake runner length.
+In theory, a short runner should trade off low rpm torque to gain high rpm power - and a long one should do the opposite.
+But if they're way off, then you just plain lose.
+Since I have a collection of horns, I'll simply do some back-to-back testing and see what happens.
+It's always interesting to simply install a pipe that's 1" longer and see a power bump.

 I had the chance a while back to talk with Bill Schenker, a national-level CSP autocross competitor about his engine.
 It makes very good horsepower - similar peak power to my engine, but with less torque - and it's all come from hundreds of dyno runs, testing one slight change against another.
 One thing he told me was that the length of the intake tube running from the stock intake manifold to the filter had a big effect.
 Again, a 1" change made a notable difference.
 Of course, he was talking about naturally aspirated power so it wasn't a 15 hp difference, but if you can find 10 places to gain 1.5 hp, there's your 15 hp gain.

+So, bring on the air horns! entry 736 - tags: testing, intake, air horns, IRTB | | | | March 28, 2010 - Here are the air horns I have to work with.
 The silver one is what came with the throttle bodies, the others are some Titan units that I found in the shop.
 At least, I think that's where they're from.
 I have some TWM units around as well.

 The first dyno runs were with the silver, "stock" horns.
 I followed that up with the longest of the black ones, just to see if they'd actually fit.
 The answer is yes, but the filters I was using won't fit over the end of them.